Power Strike II (Master System video game): Development and release

 Power Strike II for the Master System was created by most of the same personnel at Compile who worked on previous Aleste entries.
 It was directed by Takayuki "Kerol" Watanabe, with Masamitsu Niitani serving as producer.
 Zod Hoshijima acted as planner, with Takayuki Hirono taking over the role of main programmer.
 Hiroshi Ryūōin and members under the pseudonyms "Ajari" and "Great Samurai" were responsible for the pixel art, while the sound was handled by Tsuyoshi "PSG Factory" Matsushima.
 Other people also collaborated with its creation, including Gennosuke Yumi, "Winner", and Hiroshi "Tan" Konishi.

 Hirono recounted its development process in the 2020 book Aleste History, stating that he took a storyline that came down from Compile, but didn't know the details aside from the fact that the Master System was still active in Europe at the time of production.
 Development lasted over four months, with staff members working for 20 hours a day and sleeping at the company.
 The fictional 1930s Italian setting was conceived by a Compile staffer known as "Sato", as the game was being released in Europe.
 The ship's main shot was strengthened due to being a weak weapon in Aleste 2, while the weapon leveling system from Zanac was also altered for the title.
 Hirono claimed that the charged attack was introduced due to his previous experience with R-Type, as he could not attack midway while charging the shot.
-Hirono adopted the idea after thinking what kind of attack would help him without breaking the game, telling Watanabe that it would be covenient to charge while shooting.
+Hirono adopted the idea after thinking what kind of attack would help him without breaking the game, telling Watanabe that it would be convenient to charge while shooting.

-Power Strike II was published by Sega between August and September 1993, and was housed in a 4-megabit cartridge.
+Power Strike II was published by Sega in September 1993, and was housed in a 4-megabit cartridge.
 Because of its late release during the console's lifecycle, the title is harder to find and more expensive than earlier European Master System games, becoming a rare collector's item that commands high prices on the secondary game collecting market.
 As the European cartridge is encoded for PAL regions, it exhibits faster gameplay when played on a North American (NTSC) Master System.
 It was also never released in Japan until its inclusion on the Aleste Collection for Nintendo Switch and PlayStation 4 in 2020, which marked the game's first appearance in the region.
 An album containing the game's original soundtrack and other games featured in the Aleste Collection was distributed in Japan by Wave Master on April 21, 2022.